patriciohorn/andre-rios/src/content/procedures/en/breast-lift.md

 ---
-tag: 'Breast'
+tag: "Breast"
-title: 'Breast lift'
+title: "Breast lift"
-cover: '../../../assets/procedures/levantamiento-busto.jpg'
+cover: "../../../assets/procedures/levantamiento-busto.jpg"
-slug: breast-lift
+slug: "procedures/breast-lift"
-lang: 'en'
+lang: "en"
 ---

 Mastopexy (breast lift) is a procedure with which we can reposition the breast tissue (skin, fat, and nipple) to achieve a better shape, and avoid the appearance of a sagging breast.
 The main element that makes a sagging breast look “saggy” is the position of the nipple in relation to the rest of the breast.